Jakarta ePrix

+History

-The plan to include Jakarta as part of the 2020 Formula E Championship was conceived in Monaco in April 2019, and discussed in New York City in July 2019.
+The plan to include Jakarta as part of the 2020 Formula E Championship was conceived in Monaco in April 2019 and discussed in New York City in July 2019, when the Governor of Jakarta, Anies Baswedan, met with the FIA to discuss the city hosting Formula E from the 2019–20 season.
 In August, the decision was made and the event was officially announced in September 2019, with Jakarta originally intended to hold the event for five consecutive years starting from 2020.
-It was supposed to have been first held in the 2019–20 season, on 6 June 2020; the race was cancelled as a result of the COVID-19 pandemic.
+It was supposed to have been first held in the 2019–20 season, on 6 June 2020, with the circuit initially planned to run around the National Monument (Monas).
+Early reports described a route of "between 2.7 and 3 km" with "12 to 13 corners"; the layout was later finalised in February 2020 at 2.588 km (1.608 mi) long, with 11 corners and a width of between 5 and 12 m, starting in front of Jakarta's city hall, with an FIA Grade 3E circuit licence.
+The race was cancelled shortly afterwards as a result of the COVID-19 pandemic, with track paving around Monas halted in March 2020.
+The Monas plan was later abandoned altogether because of permit issues and the circuit's proximity to vital state buildings within the capital's restricted "Ring 1" security zone.

-On 15 October 2021, it was announced that the race would be the ninth round of 2021–22 Formula E World Championship, becoming the first ePrix in Indonesia and the fourth Asian country to host an ePrix, following China (including Hong Kong), Malaysia, and Saudi Arabia.
-The event and its planning has been surrounded by several controversies, such as high commitment fees and location uncertainty.
+On 15 October 2021, it was announced that the race would be the ninth round of the 2021–22 Formula E World Championship, making it the first ePrix in Indonesia and the country the fourth in Asia to host an ePrix, following China (including Hong Kong), Malaysia, and Saudi Arabia.
+The event and its planning have been surrounded by several controversies, such as high commitment fees and location uncertainty.

+Despite the difficulties surrounding its preparation, the inaugural 2022 Jakarta ePrix was considered a success.
+Drivers praised the new Jakarta International e-Prix Circuit after first practice, even though conditions were hot and humid; Jaguar driver Mitch Evans said the track offered good grip that dropped away sharply off-line, so drivers could not force the car into the corners and had to lift off the throttle earlier than usual because of the nature of several turns, adding that he enjoyed the layout.
+Evans went on to win the race itself after a dramatic late overtake, passing then-leader Jean-Éric Vergne at Turn 7 on lap 31; from there, energy management became critical for the two front-runners as they fought under intense heat, allowing Edoardo Mortara to close onto the lead group.
+Evans held off both rivals in the closing stages despite fading rear tyres, crossing the line ahead of Vergne and Mortara, with all three separated by less than a second at the finish.

+The Jakarta ePrix was not held in 2024, as the date would have coincided with the 2024 Indonesian presidential election; the event returned to the calendar in 2025.